On Schr\"{o}dinger Operators Modified by $\delta$ Interactions: Introduction

 This paper is organized as follows.
-In Section \ref{section2}, using the eigenfunction expansion of the Green's function we have explicitly shown that the poles of the Green's function of $H_0$ modified by delta interaction in one dimension cancels out the poles of the Green's function of $H_0$ under some mild conditions and prove that the new bound state energies are interlaced between the old ones and discuss the results with an explicit exactly solvable reflectionless potential.
+In Section \ref{section2}, using the eigenfunction expansion of the Green's function we have explicitly shown that the poles of the Green's function of $H_0$ modified by $\delta$ interaction in one dimension cancels out the poles of the Green's function of $H_0$ under some mild conditions and prove that the new bound state energies are interlaced between the old ones and discuss the results with an explicit exactly solvable reflectionless potential.
 Then, we develop a new perturbative way of finding the bound state energies and the bound state wavefunctions up to the second order and compare them with the classical known results.
-In the last part of this section, we show how the generalized eigenfunctions change after adding a delta interaction to the initial Schr\"{o}dinger operator $H_0$.
 Section \ref{ModificationsbydeltaPotentialsinSingularCases} deals with the extension of the results to the singular case, where the renormalization of the problem is required.
-Finally, Section \ref{PossibleGeneralizations} is devoted to the possible extensions of the results, e.g., $N$ center case, delta interaction supported on a curve in the plane, and the case where a particle is moving on a compact manifold interacting with a point center.
+Finally, Section \ref{PossibleGeneralizations} is devoted to the possible extensions of the results, e.g., $N$ center case, $\delta$ interaction supported on a curve in the plane, and the case where a particle is moving on a compact manifold interacting with a point center.
+We generalize our arguments to a (possible) semi-relativistic version of singular interaction.
+In Appendix A, we prove the sum $\sum_{n=0}^{\infty} \frac{|\phi_n(a)|^2(E+\mu^2)}{(E_n-E)(E_n+\mu^2)}$ is convergent for particular class of Schr\"{o}dinger operators and for free Schr\"{o}dinger operators on two dimensional compact manifolds.
+In Appendix B, we prove that there is indeed one single parameter in the renormalized theory.
+In Appendix C, we prove that the sum $\sum_{n=0}^{\infty} { (E+\mu^2)|\phi_n(a)|^2\over (E_n-E)(E_n+\mu^2)}$ is going to $-\infty$ as $E \to -\infty$ for particular class of Schr\"{o}dinger operators and for free Schr\"{o}dinger operators on two dimensional compact manifolds.
+In Appendix D, we study our main problem here when there is degeneracy.